 Peer-to-peer or P2P apps are a type of financial app that allows users to send and receive money with a few taps on a mobile device without visiting a credit union, bank or ATM.
 The money is sent instantly.
 In that way, P2P payments are a lot like cash payments, since there’s only a short delay or waiting period for the recipient to transfer the money that was sent to their bank or credit union.

-Some of the most popular peer-to-peer payment apps include PayPal, Venmo, Cash App, Zelle, Apple Cash and Google Pay.
+Some of the most popular peer-to-peer payment apps include PayPal, Venmo, Cash App, Zelle, Apple Cash and Google Wallet.
 The last two may be used to send money to friends and family but many retail stores are equipped to accept them, too.

 P2P payment apps make it easy to reimburse a friend when they use their credit card to pay for dinner or drinks.
 They are undeniably convenient because they minimize the need to carry cash with you when you go out.